trieungochai/snippet-box/docs/chap-4.0-database-driven-response.md

 > Remember: The internal directory is being used to hold ancillary non-application-specific code, which could potentially be reused.
 A database model which could be used by other applications in the future (like a command line interface application) fits the bill here.

+### Benefits of this structure
+- There’s a clean separation of concerns.
+Our database logic won’t be tied to our handlers, which means that handler responsibilities are limited to HTTP stuff (i.e. validating requests and writing responses).
+This will make it easier to write tight, focused, unit tests in the future.
+- By creating a custom SnippetModel type and implementing methods on it we’ve been able to make our model a single, neatly encapsulated object, which we can easily initialize and then pass to our handlers as a dependency.
+Again, this makes for easier to maintain, testable code.
+- Because the model actions are defined as methods on an object — in our case SnippetModel — there’s the opportunity to create an interface and mock it for unit testing purposes.
+- And finally, we have total control over which database is used at runtime, just by using the `-dsn` command-line flag.